 Are there side effects of aducanumab?

 Yes.
 Some potential serious side effects are brain swelling and small micro-hemorrhages or bleeds.
 These complications are more likely to occur at higher doses of the medication.
+Other common adverse reactions are headache, and falls.
 Patients receiving aducanumab need to have a baseline MRI scan and periodic follow up scans.
 Patients are also monitored for any allergic reactions that can occur as part of the infusion.

 Who can try this medication as a treatment option?